lvgl/lv_apps/README.md

-# Application UIs with LittlevGL
+# Application UIs with LVGL

 > This repository will be archived on 1st August 2020.

-**Stil work in progress**.
-it will replace the apps in the [lv_examples](https://github.com/littlevgl/lv_examples/tree/master/lv_apps)repo.

-Several ready to use UIs for applications.